The simplest way to create a monitor is from Explorer, by using the Monitors menu on the metric chart.

 When training is finished, the default training period becomes a link you can click to edit or delete the period.
 You can also add training periods of known-good metric behavior— just click + and enter the dates.
 (You'll need to save and train again to use the new training periods.)

 Monitors have additional configuration options.
+Defaults for these options vary by metric type.
 To access them from this modal, click Manually configure monitor at the top.
 This takes you to the form that allows you to create a monitor manually.

-If you want your monitor to send notifications, you can select a notification channel where they should be sent.
-The channel needs to be set up already.
+If you want your monitor to send notifications, you can select one or more notification channels where they should be sent.
+A channel needs to be set up already before it appears as an option.
 For details on setting up an integration for notifications, see Add an integration.